Rule 506(c and Regulation S

 Regulation S exempts offerings made to non-U.S. persons.
 If an issuer only uses Regulation S, sales can only be made to non-U.S. persons.

-Launching two side-by-side offerings with one relying on Regulation S and the other on Rule 506(c, therefore, has compelling advantages to most issuers.
+Launching two side-by-side offerings with one relying on Regulation S and the other on Rule 506(c has compelling advantages to most issuers.

 Note: If an issuer only uses Rule 506(c, it must verify every investor as accredited, even non-U.S. investors.

-Practice tip: Before launching a dual offering, set up two separate websites.
+Practice tip: Before launching a dual offering, set up a separate website for each.

-Both Rule 506(c and Regulation S have important resale restrictions; they are different and they are state-and fact-distinct.
+Both Rule 506(c and Regulation S have important resale restrictions and they are state-specific.